 There was a growing interest in the condition, with the earliest known research coming from France.

 Jean Marc Gaspard Itard is believed to have reported the first case of Tourette Syndrome.

-In 1825, he assessed a French noblewoman with behaviours ‘obviously in stark contrast to the lady’s background, intellect, and refined manners’.
+It was here that in 1825, he assessed a French noblewoman with behaviours ‘obviously in stark contrast to the lady’s background, intellect, and refined manners‘.

 This lady was a then 26-year-old Ernestine Émilie Prondre de Guermantes.

 Itard published the article ‘Memorie sur quelques fonctions involontaires des appareils de la locomotion, de la prehension et de la voix’, describing cases of ten people with similar symptoms, one of these being Ernestine.